Skip to content

 • No published pricing.
 Every deal is custom-negotiated, which makes it impossible to benchmark without parallel quotes from ClearBank, Modulr and Currencycloud.
 For procurement teams without specialised payments-banking experience, this opacity costs real money on initial contracts.

 • Trustpilot rating of 1.4/5 from 146 reviews.
-While structurally explainable — 90% of reviews come from end-users with no direct relationship to Banking Circle — the volume of complaints about AML blocks, frozen funds and unreachable support tells you that if you are a player whose deposit gets stopped at the Banking Circle layer of a Paysafe or Nuvei transaction, you have effectively no escalation path.
+While structurally explainable (90% of reviews come from end-users with no direct relationship to Banking Circle), the volume of complaints about AML blocks, frozen funds and unreachable support tells you that if you are a player whose deposit gets stopped at the Banking Circle layer of a Paysafe or Nuvei transaction, you have effectively no escalation path.

 • Onboarding takes 3-6 months end-to-end (8-16 weeks compliance + 4-8 weeks integration).
 Bank-grade KYB rejects smaller or less-compliant PSPs.
 Modulr and Currencycloud are more accessible for fintechs with thinner compliance stacks.

 • APAC and Africa are weak.
-Singapore is still on an MAS In-Principle Approval, not full operational licence.
+Singapore is still on an MAS In-Principle Approval, not a full operational licence.
 Japan, India and Southeast Asia run through SWIFT correspondent partners rather than direct clearing.
 Africa is essentially unavailable.
 For an iGaming PSP whose operators are heavily LATAM- or Africa-focused, Banking Circle's geographic strength is a poor match.

 • Reputational drag from the unresolved EQT sale process.
 The $3-4B valuation target announced for Q1 2025 has not been hit through mid-2026, which is a long time to operate in 'for sale' mode.
 Major clients have not moved, but uncertainty about the eventual owner is a strategic risk worth tracking.